-- In November, an immersive theatre experience and exhibition – Seeking Sanctuary – told the story of Syrian refugees helped by the Red Cross.
+- An immersive theatre experience and exhibition – Seeking Sanctuary – told the story of Syrian refugees helped by the Red Cross.
 It was powerfully curated and shot by Sunday Times war photographer Paul Conroy.

-Over the years, we have had backing from famous faces such as James McAvoy, Jonathan Ross and Christopher Eccleston.
+Over the years, we have had backing from famous faces such as Jonathan Ross and Christopher Eccleston.

-Victoria Pendleton, world and Olympic cyclist champion, peddled from London to Eastbourne to raise funds in the Big Red Ride.
+Victoria Pendleton, world and Olympic cyclist champion, pedalled from London to Eastbourne to raise funds in the Big Red Ride.